 You can edit images efficiently by selecting and adjusting one image from images shot with the same shooting environment and batch applying the adjustment results to a large number of images.

-palette can be handled
+Contents adjusted using the tool palette can be handled individually as a recipe file (extension ".dr4").

-(extension ".dr4").